semaphoreci/docs/docs/faq/faq.md

 </p>
 <p>

-- Comment that gem line in the Gemfile
+- Comment the gem line in the Gemfile
 <br>- Run <code>bundle install</code>
 <br>- Uncomment the gem line in the Gemfile
 <br>- Run <code>bundle install</code> again